jimmyhang6/Plaid-Lab/README.md

   // Initially the total balance is 0, because we haven't added anything yet. let totalBalance = 0;
   // This is the list of balances we want to add up.
 In real apps, these
-  // will come from api API.
+  // will come from the API.
 For example: let balances = data.accounts.accounts;
   let balances = [100, 200, 300];

   // The next line goes through the balances: "for each" balance,